ThunderCow1/DIC-Group13-Assignment-2/README.md

 # DIC Group 13 Assignment 2: Continuous Environment RL Agents

-This project implements and evaluates reinforcement learning agents (DQN, PPO), as well as human and intuitive agents, in a continuous 2D environment for the Data Intelligence Challenge.
+This project implements and evaluates reinforcement learning agents (DQN, PPO) in a continuous 2D environment for the Data Intelligence Challenge.

 ## Project Structure